sdv-dev/RDT/README.md

 4          1.388534e+18
 ```

-### 3. Reverse the transformed data
+### 4. Revert the column transformation

-In order to reverse the previous transformation, the transformed data can be passed to
+In order to revert the previous transformation, the transformed data can be passed to
 the `reverse_transform` method of the transformer:

 ```python